 Common FAQs

-What is elder law?
-Elder law covers legal issues that affect seniors.
-It includes care planning, benefit programs, estate matters, abuse protection, and guardianship.
+Elder law covers legal issues that affect older adults.
+It includes care planning, benefit claims, estate management, abuse protection, and guardianship matters.

 Learn more in our guide: California Lemon Law Time Limit: What You Need to Know